-ID Project Name MPO Investment Program Project Description MPO Municipalities Programming Year (FFY) Planning Relationships Relationships to Performance Measures 606226 Boston- Reconstruction of Rutherford Avenue Major Infrastructure: Roadway Reconstruct Rutherford Avenue from Sullivan Square to the North Washington Street Bridge to create a multimodal urban boulevard corridor.
+ID Project Name MPO Investment Program Project Description MPO Municipalities Programming Year (FFY) Planning Relationships Relationships to Performance Measures 606226 Boston-Reconstruction of Rutherford Avenue Major Infrastructure: Roadway Reconstruct Rutherford Avenue from Sullivan Square to the North Washington Street Bridge to create a multimodal urban boulevard.
 Boston 2023-26 This project is included in Destination 2040, the MPO's LRTP.
+This project changes network capacity and is considered regionally significant for air quality modeling.
 The project is expected to improve safety performance, including for bicyclists and pedestrians.
 It is expected to improve four NHS bridge structures and more than 11 lane-miles of NHS pavement.
 The project area overlaps many NHS segments considered to be unreliable, and the project includes changes to roadway geometry and signals that are expected to improve reliability on the NHS and potentially reduce PHED.
-The project will add existing sidewalks and is expected to add new sidewalks and a range of bicycle and pedestrian accommodations within the corridor, all of which are expected to increase non-SOV travel.
+The project will improve existing sidewalks and is expected to add new sidewalks and a range of bicycle and pedestrian accommodations within the corridor, all of which are expected to increase non-SOV travel.
 It was analyzed as part of a set of recommended LRTP projects, and MPO staff estimate that this set will decrease CO 2 emissions in the region compared to a no-build scenario.
-606476 Boston- Sumner Tunnel Reconstruction Major Infrastructure: Roadway Repair existing deterioration in the Sumner Tunnel by reconstructing the roadway pavement, replacing existing jet fans with modern enhancements, and repairing cracking and corrosion on the tunnel's walls and ceiling.
+606476 Boston-Sumner Tunnel Reconstruction Major Infrastructure: Roadway Repair existing deterioration in the Sumner Tunnel by reconstructing the roadway pavement, replacing existing jet fans with modern enhancements, and repairing cracking and corrosion on the tunnel's walls and ceiling.
 Boston 2022 This project is included in Destination 2040, the MPO's LRTP.
 This project supports safety by improving the condition of the tunnel.
-It will improve more than two miles of pavement on the NHS network.
+It will improve about two miles of pavement on the NHS network.

 Notes: HSIP cluster locations are identified by MassDOT.
 Substandard pavement and sidewalk designations are based on data provided by MassDOT and project proponents and on MPO assessments conducted for TIP evaluations.
-The estimated lane miles of substandard NHS pavement improved is based on the pavement condition assessment for the project and the MPO's assessment of the project on the NHS.
+The estimated lane miles of substandard NHS pavement improved is based on MPO staff's pavement condition assessment for the project and the its assessment of the portion of the project on the NHS.
 The IRI thresholds used to classify pavement are based on FFYs 2021-25 TIP criteria: 190 or less (good), 191 to 320 (fair or substandard), greater than 320 (poor or substandard).

-$AAB = Architectural\ Access\ Board.\ ADA = Americans\ with\ Disabilities\ Act.\ CO_2 = carbon\ dioxide.\ CTPS = Central\ Transportation\ Planning\ Staff.\ FFY = federal\ fiscal\ year.\ IRI = International\ Roughness\ Index.\ MassDOT = Massachusetts\ Department\ of\ Transportation\ MBTA = Massachusetts\ Bay\ Transportation\ Authority.\ MPO = Metropolitan\ Planning\ Organization\ N/A = Not\ Applicable.\ NHS = National\ Highway\ System.\ Non-SOV = non-single-occupancy\ vehicle.\ PHED = peak\ hours\ of\ excessive\ delay.$
+AAB = Architectural Access Board.
+ADA = Americans with Disabilities Act.
+CO_2 = carbon dioxide.
+CTPS = Central Transportation Planning Staff.
+FFY = federal fiscal year.
+IRI = International Roughness Index.
+MassDOT = Massachusetts Department of Transportation.
+MBTA = Massachusetts Bay Transportation Authority.
+MPO = Metropolitan Planning Organization.
+N/A = Not Applicable.
+NHS = National Highway System.
+Non-SOV = non-single-occupancy vehicle.
+PHED = peak hours of excessive delay.